 What began in 1937 as an experiment in camping in the Arizonan desert gradually became a lasting testament to Wright’s creative spirit.

 Wright would continue to spend winter in Arizona until his death in 1959.
 As the buildings of Taliesin West took on greater permanence, steel and fiberglass replaced the less durable materials.
 Life in the desert was active.
 The Fellowship’s hands-on architectural education was complimented by an active calendar of lectures, evening entertainment, concerts and theatrical performances.
-Taliesin West continues to serve as the vibrant home of both the Frank Lloyd Wright Foundation and School of Architecture, with students carrying on many of the Fellowship’s traditions.
+Taliesin West continues to serve as the vibrant home of the Frank Lloyd Wright Foundation.
 A small number of the Legacy Fellows who lived and worked with Wright continue to live on the grounds.
-A more detailed look at the property can be found in the Taliesin West section of this website.